 The Arctic Rain On Snow Study (AROSS) project, which began in 2020, is led by National Snow and Ice Data Center (NSIDC) director and Arctic scientist Mark Serreze.
 Rain on snow events occur when rain falls onto an existing snowpack and freezes, forming an ice crust that can have severe consequences for wildlife, infrastructure, and communities.
 AROSS seeks to better observe and understand rain on snow events by quantifying changes in these events, assessing their impacts on ecosystems and human societies, and determining how their frequency and intensity will change in coming decades.
 The project team will develop a database of all known rain on snow events across the Arctic since 1979, and incorporate data from surface observations, satellite, and output from modeling.

 Snow Today, a joint NSIDC and Institute of Arctic and Alpine Research (INSTAAR) project, is a scientific analysis website that provides a snapshot and interpretation of snow conditions in near-real time across the Western United States.
 Snow Today uses a unique combination of satellite data and surface observations.
-The website updates daily images on snow conditions and relevant data as well as monthly scientific analyses, which are published from January to May annually, or more frequently as conditions warrant.
+The website updates daily images on snow conditions and relevant data as well as monthly scientific analyses, which are published monthly during each snow season.

 Snow Today examines where snow is present, where it has snowed recently, and how much water is in the snow, while also comparing between snow today, snow yesterday, snow last year, and snow over the last few decades.